maybedave/InSAR-Time-Series-Clustering/README.md

 # InSAR-Time-Series-Clustering
 First version of the code linked to the October submission to Internal Journal of Applied Earth Observation and Geoinformation

-# dependecies
+# Dependecies
-You need to have the following libraries....
+You need to have the following libraries.... fai la lista

 # 1.Dataset
 Statical-based rationale for the InSAR Time Series K-means clustering based on Principal Component Analysis (PCA) dimensionality reduction.